Neferneferuaten: Further reading

 Each of the leading candidates have their own proponents among Egyptologists, whose work can be consulted for more information and many more details for a given candidate.
 Several of the works of Nicholas Reeves and Aidan Dodson advocate for Nefertiti as Neferneferuaten.
 Marc Gabolde has written several papers and at least one book (in French) supporting Meritaten.
 James Allen's previous work in this area primarily dealt with establishing the female gender of Neferneferuaten and then as an individual apart from Smenkhkare.
 His paper on "The Amarna Succession" is his first theory as to identity of King Neferneferuaten, having previously cited Nefertiti or Meritaten as the probable or possible identity depending on the state of the evidence.
+However, in a final 2016 paper, James Allen concluded with the discovery that Nefertiti was alive in Akhenaten's Year 16, the female ruler Neferneferuaten must likely be queen Nefertiti herself.